MateuszJanduraUszu/mjmem/docs/reference/pool_allocator/pool_allocator-allocate.md

 ## Remarks

 When the function is called, it searches the list of free blocks for one that is at least the requested number of bytes.
-Since the list is sorted, the smallest suitable block is selected.
 If the selected block is the same size as the requested number of bytes, the node is deleted from the list.
 Otherwise, the node's offset and size are updated to reflect the allocation.

 ## Requirements